The mission of the Chambers-Clover Creek Watershed Council is to promote the protection and enhancement of the Chambers-Clover Creek Watershed.

 The Chambers-Clover Creek Watershed Council (CCWC) provides an opportunity for local agencies and citizen groups to coordinate their efforts to benefit the watershed.
 The council is committed to improving the health of the watershed by working to improve fish habitat, water quality and foster a sense of stewardship among watershed residents.

-Like and follow us on our Facebook page or contact the Watershed Coordinator (below) to get added to our email list if you'd like to get involved.
+Find out about upcoming events and meet us on Facebook or contact the Watershed Coordinator (below) to get added to our email list, if you'd like to get involved.

 The Council hosts monthly meetings and an annual retreat.
 Community members, nonprofits, residents, businesses and agency representatives are invited to attend.
 When: Typically the third Wednesday of each month from 3:30 p.m. - 5:30 p.m.
 Where: Lakewood Community Center,